-Note: As a best practice, you should always add Dimensions through this process.
-The Add Role Dimension feature below is a more advanced technique with a limited use case.
+Note: As a best practice, you should always add Dimensions using the above process.
+The Add Role Dimension configuration is an advanced technique with limited use cases.

-Step 5.
-Next, return to the All Models node and create another Model.
+Return to the All Models node and create another Model.
 We'll call this one Expense.
 It will be used to track all of our operational expenses.
-All we need to add here is the Scenario Dimension.
+Add the Account, Scenario, and Time Dimensions.

-Note: Any changes we make to the Dimensions or Models will require that we re-deploy the Application.
+Note: Any changes we make to the Dimensions or Models will require re-deployment.

-Now that we have our Dimensions combined into Models, we can start creating the first two Forms we need in our Assumption Model.
+Now that we have our Models defined, we can move on to Part 4 - Form I to start creating the first Form we need in our Assumption Model.